-The founders of Women’s Music Weekend—Linda McLean, Jane Lewis, & Katherine Wheatley—have decades of experience writing songs, performing, touring, and facilitating workshops for people of all ages.
-Together they’ve created a weekend that encourages you in a safe and nourishing space to play, break through any barriers you have to exploring your music, and have fun.
-Different weekends may have a guest facilitator (or two!), bringing their own skills and areas of expertise to share with the group.
+The facilitators of Women’s Music Weekend—Jane Lewis & Katherine Wheatley—have years of experience writing songs, performing, touring, and hosting workshops for people of all ages.
+Together they create a weekend that encourages you in a safe and nourishing space to play, break through any barriers you have to exploring your music, and have fun.
+Different weekends will have a guest facilitator (or two!), bringing their own skills and areas of expertise to share with the group.

 “Everything about this record from the gorgeous songs, crisp lead vocals, stunning harmonies, creative arrangements, the stellar band accompaniment and its production are top drawer….
 Sure to be one of the best albums of 2014.” — Jan Hall, Folk Roots Radio